dankahle/heroku-be/README.md

 Each project creates its own connections to mongodb.
 There may be a limit to how many concurrent connections are allowed to mongo, if so, I may need to find a way to share between projects.

 The other side of the coin are the frontends.
-The will run as static websites under github.io gh-pages branches.
+They will run as static websites under github.io gh-pages branches.
 This affords free frontend serving as well :).
-The front and backend projecst will run independently locally, then be ported to gh-pages/heroku-be when complete for public consumption.
+The front and backend projects will run independently locally, then be ported to gh-pages/heroku-be when complete for public consumption.

 #### Proof of concept
 I use 2 frontend projects: heroku1-fe, heroku2-fe
 and 2 backend projects: heroku1-be, heroku2-be to prove the concept.
-The frontends have a gulpfile that produces a dist directory which I --orphan branch into gh-pages.
-For the backends, I simply grab their src directories sans index.js and place it into heroku-be project and deploy to heroku.
+The frontends have a gulpfile that produces a dist directory which I orphan branch into gh-pages.
+For the backends, I simply grab their src directories sans index.js and place it into the heroku-be project then redeploy to heroku.

 **frontends**
 [heroku1-fe](https://github.com/dankahle/heroku1-fe)